Dynamical phase transitions in certain non-ergodic stochastic processes: Appendices

 Here, we present a derivation for the piece-wise large deviation function discussed in \sref{sec:multisticky}.
 For this problem, the joint probability (analogous to \eqref{eqn:multi_eva_pdf}) is

-with $t_i=T$ for $i>N-k$, $\mathbf{dt}=dt_1\ldots dt_N$ and $\mathbf{dx}\equiv d x_1\ldots dx_{N}$, where we have used the Gaussian propagator for Brownains of unit diffusivity.
-At this point onward the analysis is similar to the one discussed in Appendix.~\ref{sec:multievaporate_derivation}.
-For brevity, we present the final expression of the large deviation function.
+with $t_i=T$ for $i>N-k$, $\mathbf{dt}=dt_1\ldots dt_N$ and $\mathbf{dx}\equiv d x_1\ldots dx_{N}$, where we have used the Gaussian propagator for Brownians of unit diffusivity.
+From this point onward, the analysis follows a similar approach to that discussed in Appendix~\ref{sec:multievaporate_derivation}.
+For brevity, we directly present the final expression of the large deviation function.

 The probability of $Q$ for large time $T$ follows the asymptotics \eqref{eqn:largedeviation} with a piece-wise ldf

 where $k=0,1,\ldots,N$, $\ell_k=2(k+1)\sqrt{2k+1}$ for all $k<N$, and $\ell_N$ infinite.